DavZim/Independent-Event-Identifier-IEI-/README.md

+---
-# Fast independent event identifier or how to use recursive functions
+title: "Fast independent event identifier or how to use recursive functions"
+author: "David Zimmermann"
+date: "28.
+April 2016"
+output: html_document
+---

 The following introduces a small code snippet that calculates the count-bids as Grigory defined it.